The MSE Team

 Rosie joined MSE's Money team in July 2015, helping to ensure the money content on the site is up to date with the best products and tips.
 Having made a slightly circuitous route from a chemistry degree to writing for a theatre website to MSE, she is enjoying learning the financial ropes and helping people (including herself) save money.

-In her spare time, she mainly spends all her money saved on trips to the theatre (about which she also chips in content occasionally for MSE) and finds the odd bit of time to work behind the scenes at shows.
+In her spare time, Rosie mainly spends all her money saved on trips to the theatre (about which she also chips in occasional content for MSE) and finds the odd bit of time to work behind the scenes at shows.
 And she has finally joined a choir.

-Sarah joined MSE in June 2014 as a Deals Researcher and is now Features Writer, working on everything from guides and blogs to news stories.
+Sarah joined MSE in June 2014 as a Deals Researcher and is now Consumer Writer, working on everything from guides and blogs to news stories.

 Steve joined MSE as Senior Utilities Analyst in January 2018.
-Previously, for six and a bit years, he was at Barclays, starting off in the branch network before moving into digital products and working as an analyst to improve the bank's anti-fraud technology.
+For the previous six and a bit years, he was at Barclays, starting off in the branch network before moving into digital products and working as an analyst to improve the bank's anti-fraud technology.

-Steve is one of the site's editors and manages the News and Features teams.
+Steve is one of the site's editors and manages the News & Features team.
 He oversees news on the site, is responsible for ensuring consumer and feature guides are in tip-top condition, works on the weekly email and also acts as a spokesperson for MSE.